zmhall13/Disco_Bot/Setup/How set up SD Card.md

 sudo apt upgrade
 ```

-* Once all files are updated and upgraded, run `autoremove` to get rid of all the old files.
+* It will ask if you want to proceed with the upgrade relatively soon after running the command, so type `y` and hit `Enter`.
+Once all files are updated and upgraded, run `autoremove` to get rid of all the old files.

 ```
 sudo apt autoremove